peterjah/muchas-radio/README.md

 ### Backend Won't Connect

 **Error**: `Failed to connect to MPD`
-- Ensure MPD is running: `mpd backend/mpd.conf`
+- Ensure MPD is running: `mpd backend/mpd.conf` (development) or check Docker service: `docker compose ps mpd`
+- Verify MPD_HOST and MPD_PORT environment variables are correct
+- In Docker: ensure the `mpd` service is running and the backend can reach it on the Docker network
-- Check logs: `tail -f backend/mpd.log`
+- Check logs: `tail -f backend/mpd.log` (development) or `docker compose logs mpd` (Docker)

 ### No Audio Playing